-I am currently a PhD Candidate within PaIS.
+I have recently obtained my PhD from Politics and International Studies (PaIS).
 I was a coordinator board for Indonesia-UK Scholars' Network (IUKSN).
 Prior joining PaIS, I was an advisory staff for Chairman of Foreign Affairs and Defence Committee, House of Representatives, Republic of Indonesia.
 From July 2012 to August 2014, I was also Lecturer within Department of International Relations, Bina Nusantara University.

 My primary research interest lies in the intersection of political economy and International Relations (IR) with an emphasis on the role of emerging powers in global governance with a special focus on human rights, trade, and climate change governance as well as International Relations in the Asia Pacific.